-- Attached ADUs shall not exceed 50 percent of the existing dwelling unit living area. - Detached second units shall not exceed one 1,200 sq. ft. of floor area. - The design, materials, and overall appearance of the ADU shall be generally consistent with the primary residence. - ADUs must conform to development standards and all other applicable requirements of the zone in which developed. - One parking spot per unit is required, except in the following circumstances: the unit is located within one-half mile of public transit; the unit is located within an architecturally and historically significant district; the unit is part of the proposed or existing primary residence or an existing accessory structure; when on-street parking permits are required but are not offered to the occupant of the unit; or, when there is a car-share vehicle located within one block of the unit. - The owner of both units shall occupy either the primary or the ADU. - The owner shall record a use restriction with the Orange County Recorder's Office so that all present and future property owners understand the obligations and limitations of these standards and criteria (Section 9-68 of the Zoning Ordinance).
+- The ADU is not intended for sale and may be rented. - Attached ADUs shall not exceed 50 percent of the existing dwelling unit living area. - Detached second units shall not exceed one 1,200 sq. ft. of floor area.

+- ADUs must conform to development standards and all other applicable requirements of the zone in which developed. - One parking spot per unit is required, except in the following circumstances: the unit is located within one-half mile of public transit; the unit is located within an architecturally and historically significant district; the unit is part of the proposed or existing primary residence or an existing accessory structure; when on-street parking permits are required but are not offered to the occupant of the unit; or, when there is a car-share vehicle located within one block of the unit. - The owner of both units shall occupy either the primary or the ADU. - The owner shall record a use restriction with the Orange County Recorder's Office so that all present and future property owners understand the obligations and limitations of these standards and criteria (Section 9-68 of the Zoning Ordinance).

 The City's criteria and standards for second unit developments are not considered overly excessive.
-Between 2016 and 20210, teneight ADUs were constructed in Laguna Hills (see Table H-39).
+Between 2016 and 2021, ten ADUs were constructed in Laguna Hills (see Table H-39).
 According to City staff, all the constructed units are only affordable to above-moderate income households.

-Table H-39 Accessory Dwelling Units Constructed 2016-202 19
+Table H-39 Accessory Dwelling Units Constructed 2016-2021

-Affordab ility level
+Year Total Affordab ility level

-Year Total Units Very Low Low Mod Abv.
+i eai Units Very Low Low Mod Abv.
 Mod

 2021 1 2 0 0 0 2

 2020 2 0 0 0 2

 2019 3 0 0 0 3

 2018 0 0 0 0 0

 2017 1 0 0 0 1

 2016 2 0 0 0 2

-Source: City of Laguna Source: City of Laguna Hills, 2021

-1Through October, 2021
+, Source: City of Laguna Hills, 2021 1Through October, 2021